zeinab-nsr/graphql-adventures-of-rick-and-morty/README.md

-# Rick and Morty Characters
+# GraphQL Adventures of Rick and Morty Characters

 This project displays a list of characters from the Rick and Morty TV show, along with their information, using the GraphQL API provided by https://rickandmortyapi.com.